Make a Bird Feeder for your garden!

-No tools needed for this easy DIY Bird Feeder craft – just a bit of Clear Gorilla Glue®, paint and supplies from the craft store.
-(Scroll down to the bottom for the giveaway entry form.)
+No tools needed for this easy DIY Bird Feeder craft – just a bit of glue, paint and supplies from the craft store.

 If you’ve been reading for a while you probably know we sold our long-time home, last year.
-One of the things I miss most about the old house (other than all the room – our rental is pretty small in comparison) is the little side garden area we called the “bird sanctuary”.
+One of the things I miss most about the old house is the little side garden area we called the “bird sanctuary”.

 My lil missy and I were brainstorming different ways we could dress up the garden for spring since it’s still too early for the flowers to bloom.
 Both kids love spotting and identifying all the different birds too, so we decided to make our own colorful DIY bird feeder to attract more birds this year.